mtw/CMviz/README.md

-# cmviz | covariance model visualization tool
+## CMviz | covariance model visualization tool

-- make sure Vienna RNA Package's RNA Python interface is on the PYTHONPATH
+CMviz is an online tool for visualising covariance models in nucleotide sequences.

--
+_If you would like to use the tool or are interested in the structure of the project itself, please consult our Wiki._